21 Proofreading and Editing Tips for Writers

 - If you intentionally let grammatical mistakes slip through, do so by choice and make sure you have a good reason.
 It’s okay to break the rules if you know why you’re breaking them.

 - Pay attention to formatting.
-Use the same formatting on all paragraphs, headings, and other typographical stylings.
-Learn how to use these features in your word processing software.
+Use the same formatting on all paragraphs and headings for a professional level of consistency.
+Learn how to use these features in your word processing software (in MS Word, this feature is called Styles).

 - Proofread when you’re fresh and wide awake.
 Proofreading doesn’t go over well when you’re tired or distracted.